Advertisement

 3 / 18

-Will you lose a lot of weight?
+Can you lose weight?

-The MIND Diet doesn’t involve rigid rules or careful counting.
-Instead, it prompts you to eat a minimum number of healthy foods each week.
-It also urges you to eat less than your weekly allowance of unhealthy foods.
+The MIND Diet doesn’t involve rigid rules or careful calorie counting.
+Instead, it prompts you to eat a minimum number of healthy foods each week, such as fruits and nuts.
+It also urges you to eat fewer foods that are known to contribute to chronic disease, such as baked goods and red meat.
+While the plan was designed with Alzheimer’s prevention in mind, a pleasant side effect is often weight loss.

 vegetables, fruit